Foreign relations of Vichy France: Vichy French colonies

 While a few French colonies went over to the Free French immediately, many remained loyal to Vichy France.
-In time, the majority of the colonies tended to switch to the Allied side peacefully in response to persuasion and to changing events.
-But this took time.
-Guadeloupe and Martinique in the West Indies, as well as French Guiana on the northern coast of South America, did not join the Free French until 1943.
+In time, the majority of the colonies tended to switch to the Allied side peacefully in response to persuasion and to changing events, but that took time.
+Guadeloupe and Martinique, in the West Indies, as well as French Guiana, on the northern coast of South America, did not join the Free French until 1943.
 Other French colonies had the decision to switch sides enforced more strenuously.

 Saint Pierre and Miquelon

 The Capture of Saint Pierre and Miquelon was a fast and bloodless operation that occurred on 24 December 1941.
-A French flotilla of one submarine and three corvettes sailed from Halifax and then disembarked armed sailors at Saint-Pierre port.
+A Free French flotilla of one submarine and three corvettes sailed from Halifax and then disembarked armed sailors at Saint-Pierre port.
 The islands surrendered in twenty minutes.

 Conflicts with Britain in Dakar, Syria, and Madagascar

 On 23 September 1940, the British launched the Battle of Dakar, also known as Operation Menace, part of the West Africa Campaign.
 Operation Menace was a plan to capture the strategic port of Dakar in French West Africa, which was under the control of the Vichy French.
-The plan called for installing Free French forces under General Charles de Gaulle in Dakar.
-The allies were surprised by the Vichy garrison determination to defend the colony, having expected them to change side without opposition.
+The plan called for installing Free French forces under General de Gaulle in Dakar.
+The Allies were surprised by the Vichy garrison's determination to defend the colony and had expected them to change side without opposition.
 By 25 September, the battle was over, the plan was unsuccessful, and Dakar remained under Vichy French control.
-During the battle for Dakar, Vichy had launched retaliatory bombing raids on Gibraltar, causing fairly minor damage but killing several civilians.
+During the battle for Dakar, Vichy had launched retaliatory bombing raids on Gibraltar, which caused fairly minor damage but killed several civilians.
 Vichy aircraft had already bombed Gibraltar on 18 July in retaliation for the attack at Mers-el-Kébir.
-The failure at Dakar hurt De'Gaulles standing with the British.
-Hitler was pleasantly surprised with the Vichy French defense and allowed the Vichy Armistice Army limit to be increased.
-The Free French instead set their sights on French Equatorial Africa, which, with the exception of French Gabon, peacefully changed sides.
-The refusal of Gabon to change sides led to the Battle of Gabon between Free and Vichy forces, and it was soon after also under Free French control.
+The failure at Dakar hurt de Gaulle's standing with the British.
+Adolf Hitler was pleasantly surprised with the Vichy French defence and allowed the Vichy Armistice Army's limit to be increased.
+The Free French instead set their sights on French Equatorial Africa, which, except for French Gabon, peacefully changed sides.
+The refusal of Gabon to change sides led to the Battle of Gabon between Free and Vichy forces, and it was soon also under Free French control.